Licence suspension explained

 If you're facing licence suspension, consider these steps:

-Obtain a copy of the official suspension notice and review it carefully
+obtaining a copy of the official suspension notice and reviewing it carefully

-Check whether your state or territory allows for a court appeal process
+checking whether the relevant state or territory allows for a court appeal process

-Determine whether a restricted licence application is available to you
+considering whether a restricted licence application is available

-Gather evidence if you believe the suspension was issued in error
+gathering evidence where a person believes the suspension was issued in error

-Consider whether you have grounds to challenge the decision
+considering whether grounds to challenge the decision exist

 How LawConnect can help